joylinharrietgit/tltassessment/README.md

 #Technologies and tools used

-Java version 11.0
+1.Java version 11.0
-Spring Boot Framework version 2.4.10
+2. Spring Boot Framework version 2.4.10
-MongoDb 5.0.2 (Community Server) OR Mongo Container using Docker Maven Build tool
+3. MongoDb 5.0.2 (Community Server) OR Mongo Container using Docker
+4. Maven Build tool
-Eclipse IDE for development
+5. Eclipse IDE for development
-Swagger2 for API Docuemntation (Springfox 3.0.0)
+6. Swagger2 for API Docuemntation (Springfox 3.0.0)

 #Running the application Locally using Docker:
 1. Run the mongodb using Docker Container (Pull the mongodb from the Docker hub and start the server on port 27017)